Bernice Pauahi Bishop: Marriage

-Eligible to rule
+Eligibility to rule

 Pauahi was educated at the Royal School and was eligible to be a named heir.
 Prince Lot Kapuāiwa ruled as Kamehameha V and offered Pauahi the throne on his deathbed in 1872.
-But, taken aback, she replied, "No, no, not me; don't think of me.
+Taken aback, she replied, "No, no, not me; don't think of me.
 I don't need it."
-The king pressed on.
-But she again spurned the throne: "Oh, no, do not think of me.
+The king pressed on, but she again refused the throne: "Oh, no, do not think of me.
 There are others."
-The king died an hour later.
-Pauahi's refusal to accept the crown allowed Lunalilo to become the first elected monarch of the Hawaiian Kingdom.
+This exchange was later corroborated by the personal writings of John Owen Dominis, husband of Liliʻuokalani, and Attorney General Stephen Henry Phillips.
+The king died an hour later, and Pauahi's refusal to accept the crown allowed Lunalilo to become the kingdom’s first elected monarch.

 Death and funeral

 On October 16, 1884, at the age of 52, Pauahi died of breast cancer at Keōua Hale, Honolulu.
-She is interred in the Kamehameha Crypt at Royal Mausoleum of Hawaii at Mauna ʻAla on Oʻahu.
+She is interred in the Kamehameha Crypt of the Royal Mausoleum of Hawaii at Mauna ʻAla, on Oʻahu.

+At her death, her estate was the largest private landownership in the Kingdom of Hawaii, comprising approximately 9% of its total area.
+The revenues from these lands are used to operate the Kamehameha Schools, which were established in 1887 according to Pauahi's will.